-Patching things up with your son is great and all, but it’s only the short term solution.
+Patching things up with your son is great and all, but it’s only the short-term solution.
 The next step is to address your own behavior.
 This is, as you’d imagine, a long-term project.
-In fact, it may require consideration for your entire life.
+It may require consideration for your entire life.
 That’s just the way things are.
-Habits are hard to break, particularly if they are caught up in strong emotional responses.
+Habits are hard to break, particularly if they’re caught up in strong emotional responses.
 So you’ll need to be able to celebrate incremental and manageable change.

 If you don’t already have a juice boundary, then you have no reason to not give the kid another juice.
-Your reason is, essentially: Because I said so.
+Your reason is, essentially, because I said so.
 Suddenly the whole thing has become personal.
-Your kid thinks you’re just being a dick, or they feel unsettled because the rules aren’t clear.
-Shit gets ramped up and suddenly, you have your big mitts on your three-year-old’s shoulders.
+Your kid thinks you’re just being mean, or they feel unsettled because the rules aren’t clear.
+Shit gets ramped up, and suddenly, you have your big mitts on your 3-year-old’s shoulders.

-Now even with well-defined boundaries, it’s possible — nay, even likely — that your child is going to piss you off.
+Even with well-defined boundaries, it’s possible — nay, even likely — that your child is going to piss you off.
 Three-year-olds, after all, have a legendary capacity to be infuriating.
 Because of that, you need to work on developing a pause button.
-You need to recognize you’re getting hot and then stop interacting, literally, like hitting a pause button.
+You need to recognize you’re getting hot, and then stop interacting, literally, like hitting a pause button.

-Once you stop you can do a couple of things to change the situation: You can take some deep calming breaths or you can physically remove yourself from the situation if your child is in a safe place.
+Once you stop, you can do a couple of things to change the situation: You can take some deep, calming breaths, or you can physically remove yourself from the situation if your child is in a safe place.
 The third option is capitulation — simply give in.
-And if you feel the need to save safe, you use this simple phrase: “I’ve rethought my position.”
+And if you feel the need to save face, you use this simple phrase: “I’ve rethought my position.”

-Couple things happen when you tell your kid you’ve rethought your position.
-First your modeling flexibility, which is a good trait for any kid to pick up.
-Second, you are acknowledging that it’s alright for people to change their minds in the face of rational evidence that what they are doing currently isn’t working — also an incredible lesson.
+A couple things happen when you tell your kid you’ve rethought your position.
+First, you’re modeling flexibility, which is a good trait for any kid to pick up.
+Second, you are acknowledging that it’s alright for people to change their minds in the face of rational evidence that what they’re doing currently isn’t working — also an incredible lesson.